-Every student must have their own safety glasses which must be work in laboratory at all times.
-They should be available for purchase at the book store.
+Every student must have their own safety glasses to be worn in laboratory at all times.
+If the pair you received in MTRE 1000 is lost, they are available for purchase at the bookstore.

 Recommended textbooks: How to Think Like a Computer Scientist, C++ version1 by Allen B. Downey, C++ Annotations2 by Frank B. Brokken, An Introduction to MATLAB3 by Krister Ahlersten, Think Python4 by A. Downey, Matplotlib5 by J. hunter, et. al., and Guide to NumPy6 by T. Oliphant are all available for free online.
+Also consider Udacity's free coding Python courses including Introduction to Computer Science and Intro to Data Analysis.